 Start keeping track of how you spend your time.
 If you’ve ever been on a diet program, you know that they often start out with asking you to keep a food journal – a log of everything you eat.
 The purpose of a food journal is to make you aware of what goes in your mouth.
 The purpose of a time journal is to become aware of how much time you spend on various activities.

 Chances are you’re spending more time than you think on areas that are not your top priorities.
-Your time journal will show you how much time you really spend in the procrastination zone and on low-priority tasks.
+Time tracking will show you how much time you really spend in the procrastination zone and on low-priority tasks.
 You’ll probably be surprised at just how much wasted time there is in your day.

 You may also learn that you underestimate how much time it takes to complete a project.
 For example, I learned that producing a blog post from start to finish takes much longer than I anticipated.
 I’ve adjusted my schedule for the days that I write blog posts and now I feel less stressed.